kimtth/small-dsl-eclipse-debug/README.md

  -develop under Xtext 2.12.0 and Java SE 1.8.
 Eclipse Neo.3<br/>
  -Minimap View source code can be find in https://github.com/apauzies/eclipse-minimap-view<br/>

- -Not a specific case, Sometimes the Variables view remains empty when suspended. <br/>
+ -Not able to replicate a specific case, Sometimes the Variables view widget remains empty when it is suspended. <br/>
-  Backing View from Screen and taking Front once again. <br/>
+  In this case, Switching the View and re-loading the widget once again. <br/>
   (http://codeandme.blogspot.jp/2013/11/debugger-9-variables-support.html) <br/>
  -Many help from stackoverflow.com.<br/>